Transforming your life

 'See the person, not the posture'

-In reality there are no brands or styles of yoga.
-There is only yoga adapted to the needs of each unique person.
+In reality there are no brands or styles of Yoga or Vedanta.
+There is only practice adapted to the needs of each unique person.

-This knowledge has been passed down through many people.
+This ancient knowledge has been passed down through the ages.
 Most recently this spirit has been communicated by Gregor Maehle and Monica Gauci - the three of us are pictured here at a yoga retreat in Tuscany, Italy in 2014.

 Embracing change, improving quality of life and self-healing